Silphinae: Food

 Nicrophorus vespilloides colonizing a dead rodent.

 Silphid adults feed in a saprophagous manner: they colonize the carrion during all four stages of decomposition, which are fresh, bloated, decay, and dry.
 The main areas of decomposition for adults are during both the bloated and decaying stages.
 Silphid larvae mainly inhabit during the decaying and dry stages of the carrion.
 The primary food source for the tribe Silphini is the maggot mass present on the detritus.
 Nicrophorini will colonize the body earlier in decomposition in order to avoid competition with maggots.
 If there is a sufficiently large maggot mass they will not colonize the carcass.
 The parental care exhibited by this tribe is that the adult beetles regurgitate food into the mouths of the young larvae until they are mature.
 Silphini colonize later in the decaying process and the adults eat the maggot mass, sometimes leaving little maggot evidence left to estimate a post-mortem interval.
 In the case of the sexton or burying beetles, Nicrophorini, the adults will bury small animal carcasses and lay their eggs on it.
 In some species, a slight depression is made on the detritus for maturing larvae that the adult beetles feed and protect.
-In both subfamilies the larvae are observed to eat the decaying organic material while the adults mainly consume the maggots.
+In both tribes the larvae are observed to eat the decaying organic material while the adults mainly consume the maggots.
 Flies are the major competitor of silphids for detritus.
 If a carcass is infested with maggots, many of the Nicrophorini will abandon the carcass while members of Silphini will feed on the maggots.

 Defense

 Beetles have many different weapons available to protect them against predator attacks.
-The members of Silphidae have many different modifications that allow them to thrive in different ecological niches including colour warnings (from aposematism to Batesian mimicry), chemical defenses and parental care.
+The members of Silphinae have many different modifications that allow them to thrive in different ecological niches including colour warnings (from aposematism to Batesian mimicry), chemical defenses and parental care.
 Silphines are usually dark in color consisting of gold, black and brown.
 This dark coloring allows them to blend into their environment.
 Many nicrophorini have bright orange coloring on their elytra, which may serve as a warning to other predators.
 Some species secrete a chemical from a rectal gland that consists of aliphatic acids and terpene alcohols.
 The secretion has a strong, foul odor and may be topically irritating to cockroaches and flies.
 The species Necrodes surinamensis ejects this secretion as a spray and can rotate the end of its abdomen to spray in all directions.